Number of staff and nature of the first instance authority

 • to issue reasoned opinions on submissions for refugee resettlement;

-• to issue reasoned opinions on applications for the renewal of refugee travel documents presented before the Portuguese Consulates;
+• to issue reasoned opinions on applications for the renewal of refugee travel documents presented to Portuguese Consulates;

 • to issue refugee identity cards and travel documents as well as residence permits provided for in the Asylum Act, and to renew and extend the validity of such documents;